Tools for product managers

 To overcome these problems, most teams now use software tools.
 These enable the Product Owner to keep track of the source of requirements, manage their backlog, and track commitments.
 The Agile team can make estimations, understand interdependencies, and follow progress.
 Senior stakeholders can get the big picture.

-You can download our free report on the Top 10 Product Management Tools from the resources section of our website.
-These are the most frequently mentioned tools from over 300 cited by the 1,000+ people who contributed to the report.
+You can download the free report from our 2022 Product Management Profession Survey, which includes the Top 10 recommended Product Management Tools.
+These are the most frequently mentioned tools from over 200 cited by the 1,300+ people who contributed to the report.